 1% to 10%: Dermatologic: Burning sensation of skin, contact dermatitis, skin tenderness, xeroderma

-<1% (Limited to important or life-threatening): Desquamation, erythema, hyperpigmentation, pruritus, skin vesicle
+<1%, postmarketing and/or case reports: Desquamation, erythema, hyperpigmentation, pruritus, skin vesicle

 Concerns related to adverse effects:

 • Irritation: Discontinue drug if sensitivity or irritation occurs.

 • Appropriate use: For topical use only; avoid ophthalmologic, oral, or intravaginal use.
 Re-evaluate use if no response within 2 weeks.

 Reassess diagnosis if no clinical improvement after 2 weeks.

 Pregnancy Risk Factor